 Pulses are a heart healthy food according to Pulse Canada.
 Results from the National Health and Nutrition Examination Survey (NHANES) Follow-up study indicate that men and women who consumed legumes 4 or more times per week had a 22% reduction in heart disease risk, compared with those who consumed legumes less than once a week.

-In a 25 year study with 16,000 middle-aged men in a number of countries it was found that those who ate more legumes had 82% reduced risk of heart attack.
+In a 25 year study with 16,000 middle-aged men in a number of countries, it was found that those who ate more legumes had 82% reduced a risk of heart attack.

 - Improves Glycemic Index for diabetics

 It was found in a study that adding beans and whole grains in the diet of diabetics there was an improvement in their glycemic index.
 Also, in another study, it was found that whole grain and legume powder reduced need for insulin in patients with coronary artery disease.
 Many Canadian dietitians recommend eating beans to individuals with diabetes.

 - Filled with Good Protein

 Wondering how to replace meat in your menu, add beans or lentils.
 They are a good source of protein, and when combined with a whole grain such as brown rice or millet they provide a complete source of protein without saturated fat.
 Beans have the highest protein content of all plant foods.

 Pulses provide about 10% of the total food protein consumed in the world and have about twice the protein content of most grains.
 Learn more about: Protein Quality of Cooked Pulses.